Table of Contents

 }

-If using CMake, refer to the Google official documentation for configuration.
+If using CMake, please refer to Google official documentation for configuration.

 Declare EasyAR as a prebuilt library